-The voltage rating of D{BST} should be greater than the peak SW node voltage plus 16 V. A low leakage diode is mandatory for the bypass operation.
-The leakage current of D{BST} should be low enough for the BST charge pump to maintain a sufficient high-side driver supply voltage at high temperature.
+The voltage rating of D{BST} must be greater than the peak SW node voltage plus 16 V. A low leakage diode is mandatory for the bypass operation.
+The leakage current of D{BST} must be low enough for the BST charge pump to maintain a sufficient high-side driver supply voltage at high temperature.
 A low leakage diode also prevents the possibility of excessive VCC voltage during shutdown, in high output voltage applications.
 If the leakage is excessive, a zener VCC clamp or bleed resistor may be required.
-High-side driver supply voltage should be greater than the high-side N-channel MOSFET switch's gate plateau at the minimum input voltage.
+High-side driver supply voltage must be greater than the high-side N-channel MOSFET switch's gate plateau at the minimum input voltage.

-8.2.2.11 VCC Capacitor C{VCC}
+8.2.2.12 VCC Capacitor C{VCC}

 The primary purpose of the VCC capacitor is to supply the peak transient currents of the LO driver and bootstrap diode as well as provide stability for the VCC regulator.
 These peak currents can be several amperes.
-The value of C{VCC} should be at least 10 times greater than the value of C{BST} , and should be a good quality, low ESR, ceramic capacitor.
-C{VCC} should be placed close to the pins of the IC to minimize potentially damaging voltage transients caused by trace inductance.
-A value of 4.7 μF was selected for this design example.
+The value of C{VCC} must be at least 10 times greater than the value of C{BST} and should be a good-quality, low-ESR, ceramic capacitor.
+Place C{VCC} close to the pins of the device to minimize potentially damaging voltage transients caused by trace inductance.
+A value of 4.7 μ F was selected for this design example.

-8.2.2.12 Output Voltage Divider R{FB1}, R{FB2}
+8.2.2.13 Output Voltage Divider R{FB1}, R{FB2}